Akahara/ShadersWorkspace/README.md

 java -jar dsd.jar --help <command>
 ```

-Note that on Mac OS X you will need to add `-XstartOnFirstThread` before `-jar`, otherwise you might get unexpected crashes.
-Also you may need to specify the version of OpenGL using `--force-gl-version <version>` because Metal is not supported.

-Java 13+ is needed in order to run dsd.
+Java 16+ is needed in order to run dsd.

-DSD has been tested on Windows 10, it should also work on OSX/linux but no garanties are made (if you encounter crashes with ImGui add `--no-gui`).
+DSD has been tested on Windows 10, it should also work on OSX/linux but no guaranties are made (if you encounter crashes with ImGui add `--no-gui`).

+Note that on Mac OS X you will need to add `-XstartOnFirstThread` before `-jar`, also you may need to specify the version of OpenGL using `--force-gl-version <version>` because Metal is not supported.

 ### Using uniforms